 - How to identify a pet emergency: A vet’s advice on when to call the vet

 Most dogs experience a little diarrhea at some point in their lives, but some cases can be more severe than others.
-Diarrhea can be caused by dozens of different conditions, including parasites, infections, dietary indiscretion, or even cancer.
+Diarrhea in dogs can be caused by dozens of different conditions, including parasites, infections, dietary indiscretion, or even cancer.
 Most cases of diarrhea resolve on their own in 24-48 hours.
 If your dog’s diarrhea is persistent, profuse, or bloody, then you should see a veterinarian right away.
 Your vet may ask you to bring along a sample of the diarrhea, which can be used to test for parasites and some other illnesses if necessary.
-For more advice find out how to help a dog with diarrhea.
+Once the underlying cause of your dog’s diarrhea is diagnosed, your vet will be able to prescribe appropriate treatment to help clear up the diarrhea and get your dog feeling his best again.
+For more advice, find out how to help a dog with diarrhea.

 3. Loss of appetite